nCine/nCine-site/download-develop.md

   - The `setResolution()` helper method has been removed as it is now possible to call `resolution.set()`
   - In Lua `x_res` and `y_res` have been replaced by the `resolution` 2D vector
 - The old non ImGui debug overlay has been deleted.
 If you need the debug overlay you also need to enable the ImGui integration
+  - As part of this change the `fontTexFilename` and `fontFntFilename` strings in the `AppConfiguration` class have been deleted
 - The `withProfilerGraphs` and `withInfoText` flags in the `AppConfiguration` class has been unified into a single `withDebugOverlay` flag
   - You have to explicitely set the new flag to `true` to enable the debug overlay even when your application is compiled in debug mode
 - Many `nctl::String::copy()` methods have been turned into `assign()` methods in order to be more consistent with STL